Reviving Biden’s big bill, Democrats look to regain momentum

 On Tuesday, Republican leaders warned that unleashing more federal government spending would worsen inflation, which has been hitting American households with higher prices for some goodsas consumers are spending freely and demand soars.

-Senate Majority Leader Mitch McConnell said Biden’s bill “will only exacerbate, only make worse, inflation.”
+Senate Minority Leader Mitch McConnell said Biden’s bill “will only exacerbate, only make worse, inflation.”

 But for Democrats, doing nothing appears to be a worse political option.
 They believe the increased government support for child care, health care and home health services will help American families adjust to an economy that has shifted during the COVID-19 crisis.

-Note: This story was first published on November 16, 2021.
-It was updated on November 17, 2021 to correct an erroneous reference to Sen. Mitch McConnell.
-He is the minority leader, not the majority leader.